 If it becomes necessary for a PTE to amend a previously filed Virginia return, the PTE should prepare a new Form 502 with all attachments (including Schedule(s) VK-1 or Schedule(s) VK-1 Consolidated) with the corrected figures and with "amended" marked in the place provided on the front of the return and on all of the amended schedules.
-In addition, the PTE must issue each owner an amended Virginia Schedule VK-1.
+In addition, the PTE must issue an amended Virginia Schedule VK-1 to each owner.
 The amendment must include an explanation of the changes made.
+To amend a return that was originally filed through eForms using Form 502EZ, you must submit Form 502.